Upcoming Performances at Main Event Venues

 Rieth Recital Series: Ensemble CONCEPT/21 — Thu, Jan 01st

-New Voices in Michiana: An Evening of New Music by Indiana Composers
+An Evening of New Music by Midwest Composers

 Come support our local and regional composers from Indiana through exciting performances by Ensemble CONCEPT/21.
 Maestra Casey Robards, EC/21’s Artistic and Music Director, will lead the ensemble to present six works by emerging Indiana composers Biddyclair Moore, Victor Williams, Xinyuan Deng, Michale James Fair, Bill Klemm, and the exciting new work by Jessica T. Carter, Birds of Freedom!